 We need oxygen.
 We can’t live without it.
 But it does damage, too.
 Inside cells, a phenomenon called oxidative stress causes trouble.
-Oxidation is a process by which exposure to oxygen produces free radicals.
-Ugh.
-I said it.
-FREE RADICALS.
-Another term that means something hazily, amorphously bad.
+Oxidation is a process by which exposure to oxygen produces free radicals -another term that means something hazily, amorphously bad.
 A free radical is a molecule with a dangling bond.
 You just rolled your eyes.
 I felt it.
-Lemme splain.
+Stay with me.

 You’re at Nordstrom.
 There is a sale on handbags.
-You have one in each hand and are pleased with your choices.
+You have one in each hand and are headed to the checkout counter.
 Then you spy another woman with a better bag.
+You narrow your eyes.
+You WANT her bag.
 You drop one of yours – now you have a dangling bond – and go grab her bag.
 Now she has a dangling bond.
-She goes after another gal’s bag.
-Soon it’s chaos – a bunch of crazy, sale-frenzied, bag-grabbing women.
+She goes after someone else's bag.
+Soon it’s chaos – a bunch of crazy, sale-frenzied, bag-grabbing people.
 There are screams, bloody scratch marks, and a horrible vortex of negative energy swirling wildly about, each free radical hag for herself.
-Does that help?
+Are you picturing this?
 THAT’S what happens inside your cells when oxidation of molecules produces free radicals!

 Now, before you hate all radicals, let me say that A FEW of them are necessary.
 Their presence inside a cell can indicate that the cell is damaged and ready to be disposed of by the larger cells (macrophages – imagine little Pac-Man critters) responsible for cleaning up debris.
 Cells with unwanted bacteria often have radicals, which signal to the extracellular environment that they need help.
 But, when too many free radicals show up, it’s impossible to keep track of the helpful, signaling molecules versus the destructive, mutation-causing ones, and the clean-up cells just get overwhelmed and confused, and then it’s the Nordstrom scene all over again.

 So, finding the right balance is the trick.
-(This is pretty much true for every situation in life, right?)
 Despite the beneficial actions of antioxidants inside the body, high-dose antioxidant supplements have not been conclusively shown to prevent the diseases caused by oxidative damage, and can even be harmful.
-However, consuming antioxidant-rich foods, and using skin products high in antioxidants can help keep free radicals at optimum levels.
+However, consuming antioxidant-rich foods (see recipe below!), and using skin products high in antioxidants can help keep free radicals at optimum levels.

 Three antioxidants particularly relevant to skin care are Vitamins A, C, and E. Vitamin A, commonly referred to as tretinoin or retinoic acid, is the active ingredient in Retin-A. While it is available in pharmaceutical format, and has been shown, without a doubt, to improve skin appearance, it has been scrutinized lately for possible toxicity, both personal and environmental.
 Retinol, a milder form, is not as harsh on the skin, but may have a similar toxicity profile.
 It ends up being a personal choice – many women are willing to risk a little toxicity in exchange for younger looking skin.
 For those on the fence, using oils rich in Vitamin A is a safer alternative, and can improve skin appearance, albeit more slowly.